rpolicastro/ChIPseq/README.md

 #### Reproducing the Development Environment

-To install the major software versions used when developing this script, navigate to the 'examples' directory, and use the provided 'environments.yml' file to create your conda environment.
+To install the major software versions used when developing this script, navigate to the 'DOCS' directory, and use the provided 'environments.yml' file to create your conda environment.
 ```
 conda env create -f environment.yml
 ```